New Students Looking for a Supervisor (advice from professor

 Canadian citizens or permanent residents of Canada.

-Your email may be the most important thing I read that day!
+Your email may be the most important thing that I read today!

-Young students are our future leaders (although you may not yet believe that).
+Young students are our future leaders (although you may not believe that yet).

 Good grades, and some background in security